14 min read

 This report explores key restaurant consumer trends for 2025, backed by credible data and emerging patterns.

-The global restaurant and foodservice sector is estimated to reach $4.03 trillion in 2025, up from $3.48 trillion in 2024 — reflecting a 7.8% compound annual growth rate (CAGR).
+The global restaurant and foodservice market is projected to reach $4.03 trillion in 2025, up from $3.48 trillion in 2024 — a 7.8% CAGR that reflects more than just economic recovery.

 restaurant and foodservice industry revenue growth

-Full-service restaurants are expected to generate around $1.65 trillion, while quick-service restaurants (QSRs) are on track to grow from $265.9 billion in 2024 to $381.8 billion by 2033.
+Full-service restaurants are on track to generate $1.65 trillion, while quick-service restaurants (QSRs) are expected to grow from $265.9 billion in 2024 to $381.8 billion by 2033

 Despite continued inflation, U.S. restaurant spending remains steady.